mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 Prerequisities:
 - An OpenShift Origin or Container Platform cluster
 - A VSTS account and project
 - A Connection endpoint in VSTS to your OpenShift Kubernetes cluster to be able to deploy your Docker images
-- FIXME - To create a Service Principal for accessing your Azure Container Registry (ACR) - FIXME

 **TIPS in OCP**: for the last prerequisities above, *Connection endpoint in VSTS to your OpenShift Kubernetes cluster*, here are the steps to achieve this:
 - On your local machine, install the [OpenShift command line interface (CLI)](https://docs.openshift.com/container-platform/3.9/cli_reference/get_started_cli.html)